 Fact: This is fiction.
 The idea has never been proposed, suggested or discussed within NATO.

 Fact: NATO agreed at the Wales Summit to offer Georgia a substantial package of assistance to strengthen Georgia's defence and interoperability capabilities with the Alliance.
 As agreed with Georgia, a training facility will be set up in Georgia to contribute to the training and interoperability of Georgian and Alliance personnel.

 This is a training centre, not a military base.

 This initiative will result in closer cooperation with Georgia's sovereign and internationally-recognised government, and improved training and democratic control for its armed forces.
-As such, it will contribute to stability by making Georgia's armed forces more professional, and by reinforcing the controls over them.
+As such, it will contribute to stability by making Georgia's armed forces more professional, and by reinforcing the democratic controls over them.

 Fact: NATO's military infrastructure outside the territory of Allies is limited to those areas in which the Alliance is conducting operations.

 Thus the Alliance has military facilities in Afghanistan for the support of the Resolute Support mission, and in Kosovo for the KFOR mission.

 NATO has civilian liaison offices in partner countries such as Georgia, Ukraine and Russia.
 These cannot be considered as "military bases".